ornicar/php-user-agent/README.markdown

 If you found a browser of operating system this library fails to recognize, feel free to submit an issue.
 Please provide the user agent string.
-And well, if you also want to provide the patch, is even better.
+And well, if you also want to provide the patch, it's even better.